AxaFrance/oidc-client/MIGRATION_GUIDE_V3_TO_V4.md

 </OidcProvider>
 ```

-Provider properties have changed, you need to keep only required properties for v4.
+Provider properties have changed, you need to keep only required properties for v4 else it won't work.
 ```javascript
 // old v3
 const propTypes = {